rootVIII/bootstrap_carousel/README.md

-# A Custom Bootstrap5 Carousel made with vanilla Javascript
+# A Responsive Bootstrap5 Carousel made with vanilla Javascript

 ##### Screenshot: